 The river was raging with industry and canoes were chock-full with “potatoes, kumara, corn, onions, pumpkins, wheat, peaches, apples, figs, pigs, goats, chickens, and ducks from the Waikato.”
 Translation: Waikato Māori, including Ngāti Wairere, were loaded.

-Queue Jaws theme music.
-Queue the ‘great war for New Zealand’.
+Cue Jaws theme music.
+Cue the ‘great war for New Zealand’.

 Tamihana said, “No te taenga ki te kohuru i Rangiaohia, katahi au ka mohio he tino pakanga nui tenei, no Niu Tireni.”

 When it came to the (time of the) murder at Rangiaohia, then I knew, for the first time, that this was a great war for New Zealand.

 The reason for that war is a commandment the Māori students would likely have learned from their missionary tutors: Thou shalt not covet.
 Alas, according to the Landmark Plan, in 1859 “Pakeha farmer settlers and land hungry speculators from Auckland looked towards the rich land of the Waikato with envious eyes,” and Māori could read the signs of conflict on the horizon.

 According to Te Ara Encyclopedia, “Some chiefs realised that Māori would have to unite to keep their land, customs and mana.”
 That unity was to come through the installment of a sovereign and a process known as the Kīngitanga movement.

 One chief in support of the Kīngitanga was Hoera Taonui (1805-1863) of Ngāti Wairere.
 He attended multi-tribe hui to discuss the selection process.
 Waikato chief Pōtatau Te Wherowhero was crowned first Māori King in 1858.
 He passed two years later and his 35-year-old son, Tāwhiao, was crowned in 1860.